Posted: 05/26/11 | May 26th, 2011

 With tears in Elise’s eyes and I so exhausted by the whole argument, we had to make a choice: either continue fighting or come to our senses.

 I told Elise we both needed to calm down and look at what we were fighting about.
 What was the root of the argument?
 Nothing but a bumpy bus ride.

 I think Elise was just as relieved as I was to end the fight, and we ended up talking about ways we can resolve these conflicts and stop them from happening in the future.

 How to Resolve Conflicts

 The thing with fighting on the road is that the arguments take on a different form than the fights you have at home.
-At home, there are distractions – friends and work to keep your mind off the argument.
+At home, there are distractions like friends and work to keep your mind off the argument.

-What works really well for us, is having a “word”.
+What works really well for us is having a “word.”
 One word that you can both use if you think the other person is picking a fight for the sake of it.
 You both have to like this agreement.
 You can’t abuse the word and say it whenever you want just to shut your partner up.
 It has to work for both of you.

 This approach has really saved us and prevented a lot of fights from starting.
-For instance, if Elise is complaining about how long we have been walking or how hungry she is, it tends to get on my nerves.
+For instance, if Elise is complaining about how long we’ve been walking or how hungry she is, it tends to get on my nerves.
 I’ll make comments back to her that can be a little heated, and Elise will simply use the word.
 It snaps me straight back into line.

 Honesty is another important part of a relationship that can help resolve conflicts.
 Not being afraid to express how you feel is so important during an argument.
-You have to be able to listen to each other’s point of view, and take both criticism and advice to heart.
+You have to be able to listen to each other’s point of view and take both criticism and advice to heart.